 While foundation year routes can be found for many undergraduate programmes in business or social sciences, they are widespread in the art and design world.

 Art and design foundation degrees can be excellent introductory programmes to bachelor’s degrees in design or fashion.
-Art foundation courses familiarise students with the industry jargon and concepts frequently used in academics for undergraduate art programmes.
+Foundation courses familiarise students with the industry jargon and concepts frequently used in academics for undergraduate art programmes.

 Historically, foundation courses in London were the conventional route for students in the UK looking to study art.
 With the rising awareness about their other benefits, art and design foundation degrees have also become popular with international students too.